-UNIFORMS

-Each team participating in the boys high school slo-pitch championships must have a full set of uniforms with numbers on the back of each jersey.

-EQUIPMENT

-- (a) Tournament organizers will ensure that all games use only a limited flight HOT DOT brand ball. - (b) Tournament organizers will ensure to send each coach a list of ineligible bats for the tournament at least two weeks prior to the tournament.

-VOLLEYBALL

-As per N.O.S.S.A.

-Midget

-Junior Tier One (Division I) and Tier Two (Division II) Senior Tier One (Division I) and Tier Two (Division II)

-All teams will have a choice to select Division I or II.
+VOLLEYBALL ELIGIBILITY As per N.O.S.S.A.
+SERIES Midget Junior Tier One (Division I) and Tier Two (Division II) Senior Tier One (Division I) and Tier Two (Division II) SCHEDULING Two divisions will be created based on the following criteria: Division I - any school wishing to compete at the NOSSA "A", "AA" or "AAA" level.
+Division II - all remaining schools Division I will be the only vehicle for entry to NOSSA.
+There will be no challenge games between divisions.
 If there are ten teams or less registered for junior boys volleyball competition, all teams will compete in the same division, the top six teams will compete for the junior boys division I championship and will be eligible for NOSSA, while the others will compete for the boys division II championship and not be eligible for NOSSA.
 In the event that more than ten teams enter, they must follow their senior team's division of choice.

-- 1. The league schedule will start the third week of September and the play-offs will be completed one week prior to N.O.S.S.A. - 2.
-Triple headers will be used at schools that have Midget programs.

-Points for each match during the season are awarded on the basis of 2 for a win, 0 for a loss.
+The league schedule will start the third week of September and the play-offs will be completed one week prior to N.O.S.S.A.
+2. Triple headers will be used at schools that have Midget programs.
+SCORING Points for each match during the season are awarded on the basis of 2 for a win, 0 for a loss.
 These points are totaled to see who goes on to the play-offs.

-SCORES AND SCORESHEETS

-The winning team shall be responsible to call in the results to the SDSSAA results line immediately following the game (home team in case of tie).
+SCORES AND SCORESHEETS The winning team shall be responsible to call in the results to the SDSSAA results line immediately following the game (home team in case of tie).
 The home team is to follow up with a fax or hand delivered copy of the official score sheet to the convener on the next school day.

+VOLLEYBALL (cont'd)

+PLAY-OFFS